 - Course clearly meets the defined goals and objectives of a specific course being offered by ATSU.

 - Student earned a minimum of a B in the course.

-- Course was taken no more than 7 years prior to the transfer of credit application completion date (unless otherwise stated in an institutional agreement).
+- Course was taken no more than 7 years prior to the transfer of credit application completion date.

 - The transferring course must be equivalent to or greater than the amount of credit assigned to the specified ATSU course.

 - No more than 45% of the program’s total credits can be accepted as transfer credit (unless otherwise stated in an institutional agreement).

 The required form may be found here: Transfer and Associated Credit Request (pdf)

 The appropriate ATSU program director will review the application and make a determination within 30 days of receiving the completed application packet.
 Once a decision is made by the program director, the application and all accompanying materials will be forwarded to the Enrollment Services Office for final review.
 Once signed and approved by Enrollment Services, the transfer credit will be processed.

 The transferability of credits earned at A.T.
 Still University of Health Sciences is at the discretion of the receiving college, university, or other educational institution.
 Students considering transferring to any institution should not assume that credits earned in any program of study at A.T.
 Still University of Health Sciences will be accepted by the receiving institution.
 Similarly, the ability of a degree, certificate, diploma, or other academic credential earned at A.T.
 Still University of Health Sciences to satisfy an admission requirement of another institution is at the discretion of the receiving institution.
 Accreditation does not guarantee credentials or credits earned at A.T.
 Still University of Health Sciences will be accepted by or transferred to another institution.
 To minimize the risk of having to repeat coursework, students should contact the receiving institution in advance for evaluation and determination of transferability of credits and/or acceptability of degrees, diplomas, or certificates earned.